yeoedward/Neural-Turing-Machine/README.md

 bazel build -c opt //tensorflow/core/user_ops:rotate.so

+Note that if you symlink rotate.cc and rotate_grad.cc and then build it, it becomes a regular file.

 Saved models:

   We copy the source code too to ensure that the checkpoint file is